-To Mark Its First Birthday Yo Unveils Photo Messaging and Group Chats
+To Mark Its First Birthday Yo Unveils Photo Messaging and Group Chats The overhaul is basically Yo with frills.

 Remember Yo?
 Launched a year ago, the app's premise is ridiculously simple: It sends the word "Yo" to contacts who also have the app installed.